justintranjt/justintranjt.github.io/_projects/2019-05-07-Music-Sampling-Networks.md

 # Where can I find the most pivotal details?

+All code can be found in the [Github repo](https://github.com/justintranjt/music-sampling-networks).

 The full paper can be found [here](https://justintranjt.me/research/music_sampling_networks.pdf).

 The slide deck for a quick summary can be found [here](https://justintranjt.me/research/presentation.pdf).